 Although it was built on tech firms, Silicon Roundabout continues to attract companies of every stripe that want to be in the centre of London’s emphatic surge of innovation and part of a growing business community.
 This has proved doubly true for companies that provide financial services as it offers the combination of London’s reputation as the world’s foremost financial centre as well as the opportunity for collaboration with tech firms to develop better, safer and more efficient means of making international payments and transactions.

-In a recent interview Currency Cloud CEO Mike Laven highlighted how working with cutting-edge technology can help improve so many facets of business beyond that of sending money abroad:
+In a recent interview our CEO, Mike Laven, highlighted how working with cutting-edge technology can help improve so many facets of business beyond that of sending money abroad:

 You won’t find too many bigger fans of London than its current Mayor, Boris Johnson.
-However, during London Technology Week, the Mayor of London, Boris Johnson, said:
+However, during London Technology Week Johnson said:

 “Tech Week is a superb opportunity to hail the success of London’s tech sector, which despite only being in adolescence already makes a tremendous contribution to our economy and is outperforming our rivals around the globe.
 The tentacles of our digital army now spread to every corner of the capital and far beyond.
 We forecast that they will generate a whopping £12 billion of economic activity and 46,000 new jobs in the capital over the next decade.”

 As Silicon Roundabout goes from strength to strength, attracting both domestic startups and massive foreign investment, it continues to shed the ironic edge initially given to its name and boldly looks to emulate and perhaps even rival its San Francisco Bay counterpart.